med-khalil/SheSolves-4.0/9_ Problem9/Statement.md

 ## Input :
 On the first line, you’ll read the number of tests T then you’ll proceed to read T tests (All tests are independent of one another)
-For each test, you’ll read a number N and then N strings separated with only one space.
+For each test, you’ll read a number N and then N words separated with only one space.